+Hello.
 My name is Jackie and I offer both short and long term counselling and psychotherapy in Shaftesbury and Sherborne.
-If you are feeling stressed, anxious or low, counselling can provide you with a safe place to explore and resolve troubling feelings.
-During the Coronavirus outbreak I am offering telephone and Skype counselling.
+If you are feeling fed up, stressed, anxious or low, counselling can provide you with a safe place to explore and resolve troubling feelings.
+During the current Covid 19 crisis, when you may be feeling particularly worried about a range of issues, I am offering telephone and Skype counselling.

 There are times when we feel overwhelmed.
-This might be because we are experiencing relationship issues, have difficulties at work, have lost a loved one or just feel that we are at a ‘cross roads’ in life.
-Counselling can provide you with the opportunity and a safe place to explore troubling feelings and issues such as these.
-It can help you with the emotional and physical symptoms of depression and anxiety.
-I understand that during the pandemic you may be feeling more stressed and anxious than normal.
+This might be because we are experiencing relationship issues, have difficulties at work, have lost a family member or a friend or or are facing a period of great upheaval. and uncertainty.
+Counselling can provide you with the opportunity to explore these issues and can help you think about a way forward.
+It can also help you with the emotional and physical symptoms of depression, panic and anxiety.

-I have been practising as a therapist and counsellor for over 10 years in the NHS, the public sector and privately.
+I am an experienced therapist and counsellor having worked in the NHS, the public sector and privately for 15 years.

 How I work

-Using this approach I aim to encourage you to think about the roots of your problems, identify and acknowledge what may sometimes be repeating patterns of unhelpful behaviour and develop greater personal insight and self-awareness.
+Using this approach I aim to encourage you to think about the roots of your problems and develop greater personal insight and self-awareness.
 This insight and self-awareness can then lead to personal growth - a reduction in your distress, a greater capacity for managing difficulties and the ability to form better relationships and achieve personal goals.

 If appropriate we may also agree to adopt other counselling approaches such as Solution Focused Therapy where I will encourage you to focus on the present and future and build solutions to your problems using the strengths you already possess.
 Whatever approach we take our relationship is likely to be central to the work.